MacKeeper Review 2026: Mac’s Best Friend

 Drive-by malware downloads Pass

 Every time we downloaded an EICAR malware file, MacKeeper informed us that the file was placed in quarantine.
-We were prompted to run a scan as well.
+These results gave us confidence in its malware protection.

-MacKeeper didn't pass the phishing test but it doesn't have dedicated phishing protection so this result was expected.
+MacKeeper didn't pass the phishing test but it doesn't have dedicated phishing protection, so we expected this result.

 AV-TEST results